Below is a description of the typical sequence of events in the career of a Penn AMCS grad student.

 The program for masters students begins in a similar way to the program for Ph.D. students, during the first year.
 One difference is that for masters students there is a lower passing grade on the Written Preliminary Exam.
 Masters students also have three chances to pass the Written Exam.
 Masters students are required to take eight one-semester courses and attend the AMCS colloquium.
 Often Masters students take two of the three two semester sequences in algebra, analysis, and the probability and stochastic processes (AMCS 602-3, AMCS 608-9, MATH 546-7), HOWEVER this is not a requirement.
 Depending upon the student's background, other programs of study may be arranged in consultation with the graduate group chair.
 Masters students may either write and defend a masters thesis of about 30 pages in length, or take two additional 1 credit courses of a more advanced character in a single topic.
 Only students writing a thesis take an oral exam.
 A Masters student will typically receive his/her degree by the end of the second year.
 In general, masters students do not receive financial support from the University or the AMCS graduate group, though they are often hired as "outside TAs" by the Math department on a course-by-course basis.

 Students in the AMCS Masters program may be permitted to switch to the Ph.D. program.
-If they do this, then the work that they have completed will be able to count toward the new program.
-This tyically requires the student to have Ph.D. passing grade on the written preliminary exam, an exemplary record in their course work, and a thesis advisor with financial resouces to fund their studies.
+If they do this, then the work that they have completed will be counted toward the requirements of the Ph.D. program.
+This typically requires the student to have Ph.D. passing grade on the written preliminary exam, an exemplary record in their course work, which should include required first year sequences in Analysis, Algebra, and Probability and Stochastic Processes, and, most importantly, a thesis advisor with financial resources to fund their studies.
 In all cases this will require permission of the Graduate Group Chair.
+Students who are hoping to transfer should apply to the Ph.D. program through the online application system.
+They will not be required to pay the application fee.